Monday, April 30, 2007

 Adapted from Appetite by Nigel Slater

 If you're not familiar with Nigel Slater, you should be.
-Now that his newest book The Kitchen Diaries:A Year in the Kitchen With Nigel Slater has received such good press here, more and more people on this side of the pond are finding out about him.
-The book that this recipe comes from is a one-of-a-kind book.
+Now that his newest book The Kitchen Diaries:A Year in the Kitchen With Nigel Slater has received such good press in America, more and more people on this side of the pond are finding out about him.
+The book that this recipe comes from, Appetite, is a one-of-a-kind book.
 It's about how to satisfy your cravings without slavishly following recipes.
 It is indeed about satisfying your own appetite.
-It's a wonderful book to have even if you have to order it from Amazon.uk.
+It's a wonderful book to have - to cook from or just to read.

 Half a lemon (maybe a little less if it's really juicy)